-The Observatory for English Language Teaching is a reference platform on the subject, developed as part of Skills for Prosperity in Brazil.
+The Observatory for English Language Teaching is a reference platform on the subject, developed as part of the UK-Brazil Skills for Prosperity.
 Aligned with the pillars of the programme, the Observatory is added to the other outputs in the country to support changes and the strengthening of quality English teaching, with a focus on public networks and with a special look at the promotion of social and gender equity.

 Launched in December 2020, the online platform is a pioneer in the world for English Language Teaching (ELT).
 Here you will find original content on teaching and learning English and a selection of external sources on the subject through specialised curators.
 The idaea is to aggregate and share in a single space the available knowledge about the field and provide ideas and inspiration for improvements and changes in English language teaching in the country.